Successful individuals, entities and business owners often need to purchase more life insurance than other Americans.

 Upon the insured’s death, the death benefit is paid to the beneficiary or to the lender if the loan has not been repaid.

-Ask your advisor about these potential benefits
+Ask your financial professional about these potential benefits

 - You can have more life insurance benefits at a lower out-of-pocket cost.